yossHB/kubernetes/README.md

  * kube-proxy − This is used to provide network proxy services to the outside world.

 ## Namespace
+In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster.
+Names of resources need to be unique within a namespace, but not across namespaces.
+Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc) and not for cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc).

 ## Benefits of Kubernetes
  Kubernetes enables users to schedule, run and monitor containers, typically in clustered configurations, and automate related operational tasks.
 These include: